pj1985/dm_lite/README.md

  - **js/stereotypes.js** - stereotypes used in model

 - **sql** - database scripts for generating model file

-You can integrate data modeler with your database (for example with PHP) to create powerfull modeling tool.

 # Support
 Support available via GitHub Issues.